 A DMR must allow rapid target acquisition while providing accurate holdover and windage corrections, and precise zero adjustments.
 Check out the list below for more information on finding the best DMR scope for you.

-Running a DMR platform is not strictly limited to the military and law enforcement.
+The DMR platform isn’t just for military and law enforcement.
 Perhaps you are a firearm enthusiast who wants to replicate this type of rifle for range shooting or even hunting.
 Or maybe you are an airsoft player who wants to take up the designated marksman position for your squad.
-Whatever you use for a DMR is, the one thing that stays consistent is the need for a good scope.
+However you plan to use your DMR, the need for a good scope remains consistent.

 You’ve probably heard the saying that a team is only as fast as the slowest teammate.
 Something similar is very true about rifles; they are only as good as the scope mounted on them.
-Even if you build the best rifle in the world, it still needs a high quality scope to be accurate, precise, and reliable at any sort of useful range.
-Considering the ranges that designated marksmen need to be able to shoot at, the scope becomes even more important.
+Even if you build the best rifle in the world, it still needs a high-quality scope to be accurate, precise, and reliable at any sort of useful range.

 If you don’t have time for the details, check out the list below for the best rated DMR Scopes: